sharoncornelius/idpf-specification/idpf_specification.md

 TX direction:

 * IDPF reads the PF/VF_MBX_ATQLEN.Enable field to check if value is 1 before posting packets/buffers to the TX/RX queue.
 This in order to verify that the queue is enabled and commands can be posted.
-If the queue is found disabled, this means that the queue was disabled by CP and IDPF is expected to be under FLR and need to perform Function Level Reset flow as described in chapter below Function Level reset.
+If the queue is found disabled, this means that the queue was disabled by CP and IDPF is expected to be under FLR and need to perform Function Level Reset flow as described in the chapter below Function Level reset.
-* IDPF fills buffer with Command data, IDPF fills descriptor structure with proper information.
+* IDPF fills buffer with command data, IDPF fills descriptor structure with proper information.
-* IDPF increases Tail (PF/VF_MBX_ATQT) by 1 to send commands to the device.
+* IDPF increases tail (PF/VF_MBX_ATQT) by 1 to send commands to the device.
 * The device transmits the TX packet and overrides the TX descriptor of the transmitted packet in the descriptor queue.
 * IDPF polls the TX descriptor queue for completed descriptors (or waits for interrupt to be launched).
 * The descriptor that belongs to completed packets are ones with the DD flag set.

 RX direction:

-* IDPF adds descriptors to the RX queue pointing to empty buffers and then sends the Tail point to notify the device that buffers are available.
+* IDPF adds descriptors to the RX queue pointing to empty buffers and then sends the tail point to notify the device that buffers are available.
 * The device receives the RX packet, writes it to the host memory and then overrides the RX descriptor of the received packet in the descriptor queue.
 * IDPF polls the RX descriptor queue for completed descriptors (or waits for interrupt to be launched).
 * The descriptor that belongs to completed packets are ones with the DD flag set.